How to Write to your B2B's Buying Committee Without Losing Half the Room

 “Fits cleanly into current governance processes.”

-This layer lowers the friction that kills deals quietly.
+This lowers the friction that quietly kills deals.

 TRAVEL IT: Filter Layer